jfruitet/moodle_checkskill/README.md

 	* user can add file to descriptions
 	* user can export (if configured) the list of items to Mahara

-* Teacher may import a list of Outcomes as list of task / skills
+* Teacher may import a list of Outcomes as list of tasks / skills
-* teacher may export items as Outcomes
+* Teacher may export items as Outcomes

-When outcomes are imported in CheckSkills, these outcomes are checked automaticaly in CheckSkill when checked in any Moodle activity using these outcomes in the same course.
+When outcomes are imported in CheckSkill, these outcomes are checked automaticaly in CheckSkill when checked in any Moodle activity using these outcomes in the same course.

 ## How CheckSkill differs from CheckList